 Tips to Make Counting Macros Easy

 One of the most important components of any successful diet is consistency.
 After you find calorie and macro goals that work for you, stick to them!
-Think about it in the long-term: if you want to gain or lose weight gradually, your diet needs to be on point day in and day out.
+Think about it in the long-term — if you want to gain or lose weight steadily, your diet needs to be on point day in and day out.
 When it comes to counting macros, hitting your calorie and macro goals should become second nature.

 Use a Macro Tracking App